JJConsulting/JJMasterData/doc/Documentation/articles/components/datapanel.md

 # DataPanel

-JJDataPanel control the fields of a form in the JJMasterData CRUDs.
+JJDataPanel represents the visualization of a record in a JJMasterData Element.

 ## Usage

-At your Controller, create a JJDataPanel instance and use the result as your Model or add it as a property to your ViewModel.
+At your Controller, create a JJDataPanel instance and use the result as your Model, add it as a property to your ViewModel or use ViewData.

 ### At your Controller

 ```csharp